MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 ## Using Get-MgEnvironment

 When we use Connect-MgGraph, we can choose to target other environments.
-By default, Connect-MgGraph targets global public clouds.
+By default, Connect-MgGraph targets the global public cloud.

 To get a list of all clouds that you can choose from, run: